Hypergeometric Functions over Finite Fields: Translation of Some Classical Results

 \begin{Proposition} For any characters $A$, $B$, $C \in \widehat{\F_q^\times}$, and $\l\in \F_q$, we have

 \end{Proposition}

-\begin{Remark}In the first two equalities, the extra delta term on the right is necessary as when $\l=0$ the left hand side is a non-zero Jacobi sum by definition while the first term on the right hand side has value 0 by our convention.
-Also, if we rewrite the last entry as and compare coefficients of the character $\ol D$ on both sides, one will get the identity of Helversen-Pasotto \cite{Helversen-Pasotto} which says that for any multiplicative characters $A,B,C,D$ of $\F_q$ A representation theoretic proof of this formula is given in \cite{L-SA} by Li and Soto-Andrade.
+\begin{Remark}In the first two equalities, the extra delta term on the right is necessary as when $\l=0$ the left hand side is a non-zero Jacobi sum by definition, while the first term on the right hand side has value 0 by our convention.
+In the last entry, by replacing characters $A$, $B$, and $C$ with characters $AD$, $BD$, and $\ol C D$, repectively, one gets Taking $\l=0$ and applying \eqref{eq:for6.7-1} to both sides we obtain

+By a variable change $\chi \mapsto \ol D\chi$ and the identity between the Gauss sums and Jacobi sums (\ref{JacobiGaussrelation}), we can deduce the identity of Helversen-Pasotto \cite{Helversen-Pasotto}, which says that for any multiplicative characters $A,B,C,D$ of $\F_q$ A representation theoretic proof of this formula is given in \cite{L-SA} by Li and Soto-Andrade.
 Using the representation theoretic approach, Li further obtained the $p$-adic field version of this identity in \cite{Li-Barnes-II}. \end{Remark}